Intro

 [Add] [Older news... ]

-The initial aim for the WPD is to be a catalogue of sponge species in a fully hierarchical system to promote stability of sponge names and act as a tool for higher taxon revisions and regional monographs.
-A further future aim is to be the world’s database for sponge type specimens and other important vouchered specimens.
-Additional information we soon will have available is overview distributions of all taxa and non-original and non-accepted species name combinations.
+The aim for the WPD is to be a catalogue of sponge species in a continuously updated, fully hierarchical system to promote stability of sponge names, to serve the community of users of sponge names, and to act as a tool for higher taxon revisions and regional monographs.
+A further aim is to be the world’s comprehensive database for sponge type specimens and other important vouchered specimens.
+Additional information we are making available are (overview) distributions of all species and unaccepted name combinations occurring in the literature.

 In order to have adequate expert knowledge we have formed an editorial committee consisting of: